Research Insights

 3. Support of contextual links and resource modules

-4. Seamless organization of supporting materials
+4. Organization of supporting materials

-“Designed for long-form readability with seamless access to supporting Workday Success Plan resources.”
+“Wireframes were designed for long-form readability with seamless access to supporting Workday Success Plan resources.”

 Discovery: Balancing Density and Usability

 The resolution came with collapsible groups, which gave users a way to scan at a glance and expand only when they wanted the detail.
-This small shift turned overwhelming pages into a clear, navigable experience.

 They were able to achieve these goals: